mafintosh/node-modules/README.md

 ## Installation

+	# run need to have a mongodb instance running
 	git clone git@github.com:mafintosh/node-modules.git
 	cd node-modules
-	npm install .
+	npm run setup-dev

-## Updating modules

-After you have installed you need to install a mongo server (will setup a dev server) To insert some data into this database run `node update` in the repo

-	node update // will fetch all new/updated modules from npm
+The setup-dev script will fetch data module data from http://node-modules.com and put it into your local mongodb database.
+If you don't want to do this run `npm install .` instead

 ## Starting the server

 	node . # starts a server on port 10000

+## License

+MIT